buildingSMART/IFC4.3.x-sample-models/models/advanced-geometric-shape/basin-faceted-brep/README.md

 ﻿The faceted brep representation is shown in Figure 471.
-It shows a basin as a santitary terminal.
+It shows a basin as a sanitary terminal.
 It corresponds to the previous example, showing the same basin as advanced brep representation.

 ![Basin brep](../../figures/examples/basin_faceted_brep.png)